gorriecoe/silverstripe-sanchez/README.md

 - Supports 4.\* and 3.\*
 - File icon for .ss
 - Uses full word prefixes so you don't have to remember abbreviations
-- Includes snippets for addons modules such as [tagfield](https://github.com/silverstripe-labs/silverstripe-tagfield) and [linkable](https://github.com/sheadawson/silverstripe-linkable)
+- Includes snippets for addon modules such as [tagfield](https://github.com/silverstripe/silverstripe-tagfield) and [linkable](https://github.com/sheadawson/silverstripe-linkable)
 - .ss templates include scope and conditional indentation.

 ## Custom settings and snippets "I'm A Coder, because I write..."

 By default SilverStripe Sanchez will read `.silverstripe_sanchez` from your home directory to customise settings and snippets.

-This file can be in the any 3 formats, yml, cson or json.
+This file can be in the any 1 of 3 formats, yml, cson or json.

 Here is a basic yml example.